 Reading: Anna Karenina, Leo Tolstoy

-Odd Soul, Mutemath; Vice Verses, Switchfoot
+Listening to: Odd Soul, Mutemath; Vice Verses, Switchfoot